Harvard University philosopher to speak

 Putnam is an intermittent learning associate in the Mellon Learning Associates Program in the Humanities and Social Sciences at Bates.
 In a program supported by the Andrew W. Mellon Foundation, these learning associates visit the college to share their knowledge and enthusiasm with seniors working on theses in suitable areas of study and with sophomores and juniors preparing intellectually for thesis.

-Tags: Hilary Putnam, Mellon Learning Associates Program, The Collapse of the Fact/Value Dichotomy, Value Dichotomy.
+Tags: English Hilary Putnam Mellon Learning Associates Program Philosophy The Collapse of the Fact/Value Dichotomy Value Dichotomy

 Leave a Reply